This training material will come around most topics of what is good to know in order to perform FFT analysis with high efficiency.

 Channel calculated with Envelope detection math must be now set as the input channel to the FFT analyzer.

 At the measurement screen of the FFT analyzer, right-click on the graph and select Add marker - Kinematic marker to add such types of markers.

-Now we can see bearing cursors at frequencies that are defined is bearing database.
+Now we can see bearing cursors at frequencies that are defined in the bearing database.
 The table shows to which mechanical part the frequency is related.